-Note that a binary is considered "downloaded" when each of the numBlocks blocks has been seen at least once in the course of a single valid transfer.
+A binary is considered "downloaded" when each of the numBlocks blocks has been seen at least once in the course of a single valid transfer.
 The data for a block is only written the first time in case of the host resending duplicate blocks.

-Note that after downloading a regular flash binary, a reset is performed after which the flash binary second stage (at address 0x10000000 - the start of flash) will be entered (if valid) via the bootrom.
+After downloading a regular flash binary, a reset is performed after which the flash binary second stage (at address 0x10000000 - the start of flash) will be entered (if valid) via the bootrom.

-A downloaded RAM Only binary is entered by watchdog reset into the start of the binary, which is calculated as the lowest address of a downloaded block (with Main RAM considered lower than Flash Cache if both are present).
+A downloaded RAM only binary is entered by watchdog reset into the start of the binary, which is calculated as the lowest address of a downloaded block (with Main RAM considered lower than Flash Cache if both are present).